venkatesh0029/Nexus-X/README.md

 <br/>

-> **JARVIS-X** is a fully local, zero-trust, ReAct-based AI agent orchestration platform.
+> **NEXUS-X** is a fully local, zero-trust, ReAct-based AI agent orchestration platform.
 > Runs directly on Windows hardware — combining a LangGraph backend with a premium
 > React/Vite dashboard for autonomous tool usage, multi-modal perception, persistent memory, and real-time voice.